What is a CDN? How does a CDN Work?

 |Time||You order CDN once and only need to pay for it monthly.
 If required, you can switch to a better solution.||Expansion of infrastructure takes months, sometimes – years.
 You have to spend time for searching servers and customizing them.|

-How to choose a CDN correctly?
+How to choose the right CDN provider?

 Search of a suitable content delivery network and provider can be difficult.
 How to define what is a content delivery network that will work for you?
 First, you should determine your requirements and peculiarities of your web-site: target audience, the volume of traffic, security features you need, etc. After that, you may search for a company and analyze its services.
 Take into account several crucial aspects.